What are Faculty in Residence/Fellows?

 As the Faculty in Residence at Hu Shih Hall, I look forward to connecting with our students to create a strong, shared community that will be a source of strength and support as they navigate the many joys and challenges of their first undergraduate year.

-Adrienne Bitar is a lecturer in the Program in American Studies who specializes in the history and culture of American food and health.
+Adrienne B. is a lecturer in the Program in American Studies who specializes in the history and culture of American food and health.
+She also serves as the co-founder of Seen Nutrition, a life sciences startup that specializes in bone health for the menopause market.

 My first book, Diet and the Disease of Civilization, was published in 2018 with Rutgers University Press.
 The first full-length study of diet books, Diet and the Disease of Civilization reveals how 20th century diets articulated a powerful response to anxieties about the costs of modernity.
 At Cornell, I have taught or will be teaching "Food in America," "Consumer Culture," "The History of Health and Fitness Culture," and "Introduction to Food Studies."
 I am currently working on a new project on lab-grown meat and meat analogues, as well as research on the history of time management.

 I received my PhD from Stanford University and my BA from University of California, Berkeley.
 I am originally from the San Francisco Bay Area.
-I am looking forward to my role as a Hu Shih Faculty Fellow in Residence.
+I am looking forward to my role as a Hu Shih Faculty Fellow.

 Community Fellow